hlrs-tasc/julia-on-hpc-systems/README.md

 of writing (April 2022), there does not seem to be reliable performance data available that could help to make a data-based decision.

-If multiple platforms, e.g. systems with different architecture, would access the same Julia depot, for example because the fiile system is shared, it might make sense to create platform-dependend Julia depots by setting the `JULIA_DEPOT_PATH` environment variable appropriately, e.g.,
+If multiple platforms, e.g., systems with different architecture, would access the same Julia depot, for example because the file system is shared, it might make sense to create platform-dependend Julia depots by setting the `JULIA_DEPOT_PATH` environment variable appropriately, e.g.,
 ```